Tag: Jim Cunningham

 The below Parliamentary question was asked by Jim Cunningham on 2016-10-17.

-To ask the Secretary of State for Environment, Food and Rural Affairs, what estimate her Department has made of the funding available to the Waste and Resources Action Programme in each of the next five years; and if she will make a statement.
+To ask the Secretary of State for Environment, Food and Rural Affairs, what recent assessment she has made of levels of food insecurity in the UK; and if she will make a statement.

 • Jim Cunningham – 2016 Parliamentary Question to the Ministry of Defence